annaneo/pianoKeyboard/README.md

     })

     //this stores all keyboard input
+    var plaineEasieCodes = []
-    var plaineEasieCode = ""
+    var selectedClef = clefs.G4

-    //this is called whenever a piano key is pressed function updatePreview(sender, paeNote) {
+    //this is called whenever a piano key is pressed function updatePreviewWithNote(sender, paeNote) {
         console.log("key pressed is " + paeNote)
-        plaineEasieCode += paeNote

-        //render the notes to an SVG using the Verovio tookit
-        //width of the svg is 800px and note scaling 50% var notesSVG = svgNotesForPlaineEasieCode(plaineEasieCode, clefs.G4, 800, 50)
-        //insert thes SVG code in our div var svgContainerDiv = $('#svgNotesContainer')
-        svgContainerDiv.html(notesSVG)
+        plaineEasieCodes.push(paeNote)
+        updateNotesSVG()
     }

     //this is called when the user changes the clef for display function updatePreviewWithClef(sender, clef) {
         console.log("clef changed to " + clef)
+        selectedClef = clef
+        updateNotesSVG()
+    }

+    function updateNotesSVG() {
+        //render the notes to an SVG using the Verovio tookit
-        //update the SVG with the new clef var notesSVG = svgNotesForPlaineEasieCode(plaineEasieCode, clef, 800, 50) var svgContainerDiv = $('#svgNotesContainer')
+        //width of the svg is 800px and note scaling 50% var notesSVG = svgNotesForPlaineEasieCode(plaineEasieCodes.join(), selectedClef, 800, 50)
+        //insert thes SVG code in our div var svgContainerDiv = $('#svgNotesContainer')
         svgContainerDiv.html(notesSVG)
     }